Penguin-Spy/powercord-ppl-moe/README.md

+> Because Powercord's development has ceased, this plugin will no longer be developed, nor support given.
+You are free to fork & update it for use with Powercord forks, following the terms of the [LICENSE](LICENSE).
+I will be porting this plugin to [GooseMod](https://goosemod.com "A light, secure, and easy to use Discord mod"), and will update this message when I have a GitHub repo created.
+The fabled [Aliucord](https://github.com/Aliucord/Aliucord "A Discord mod for Android") port may yet still happen as well.
+The original README.md is as follows:

 # Powercord ppl.moe
 ![clones](https://img.shields.io/endpoint?url=https://githubstats.penguinspy.repl.co/shields/powercord-ppl-moe) [![Powercord](https://img.shields.io/badge/client-Powercord-7289D9?logo=discord&logoColor=fff)](https://powercord.dev/)
 This is a powercord plugin that displays a user's ppl.moe profile as a new tab in the user's modal.